StopPutinDAO/GettingStarted/README.md

 Until now, one central power - Putin - has had the ability to take decisions that destroy and negatively disrupts millions, if not billions, of peoples' lives.

+### This war can stop.

 But now, people around the world have a new opportunity.
 We can create a decentralized system that gives everyone a way to stop Putin's war.

+There would be no need for the citizens of Ukraine and Russia to lose their sons and daughters in senseless violence.
+Together, all the affected people can unite (albeit anonymously, even from each other) and destroy the tyrant if he chooses to continue the wasteful war.

+Such system is an opportunity for people to come together for their self-defense.
+All that self-defense requires is a few kilobytes of digital cash sent over fiber-optic cables.